-Serenade is an inclusive, parent-child music program that uses musical games, parent training, and peer interaction strategies to promote social engagement and positive behavior in children with and without autism spectrum disorder.
-During Serenade’s weekly music classes, parents and children build a musical toolbox of strategies for fostering shared social experiences.
+SeRenade is an integrated, parent-child music program that uses musical games, parent training, and peer interaction strategies to promote social engagement and positive behavior in children with and without autism spectrum disorder.
+During SeRenade‘s weekly music classes, parents and children build a musical toolbox of strategies for fostering shared social experiences.